hacker-op1/Operation__HAY/README.md

 3) inference1.py
 4) inference2.py
 5) try2.pth
+6) Dataset - Data/aug

+Dataset was created by using files at Data/orig.

 Aim: 1.To classify the expression as infix/prefix/postfix
      2. To evaluate the value of expression